Even the earliest birds among us could argue that 5:30 a.m. borders on “too early.”

-Tuesday is Power Hour and some high-intensity interval training to challenge your cardiovascular system and your muscles.
+Tuesday is HIIT It! and includes high-intensity interval training and strength to challenge your cardiovascular system and your muscles.

-Wednesday is More than Core, which focuses on – you guessed it – your abdomen, lower back, pelvis, hips, and trunk with a blend of stability and strength training.
+Wednesday is Core Felxibility, which focuses on – you guessed it – your abdomen, lower back, pelvis, hips, and trunk with a blend of stability and strength training.

-Thursday’s Strength Session utilizes body weight and dumbbell exercises to improve muscle mass and get you stronger.
+Thursday’s Strengthen It utilizes body weight and dumbbell exercises to improve muscle mass and get you stronger.

 Friday is CardioQuest, and your cardiovascular system will get tons of love with a low-intensity warm-up and then plenty of high-intensity interval training.

 Also, for you runners out there, check out HIT the Road, a free group run every Saturday at 7:30 a.m. for all levels.
 Leaves from the Church Street parking lot – that’s the lot behind the Daily Grind – in Westbrook, year-round!

 And if 5:30 a.m. is just TOO EARLY, there’s a whole schedule of classes taking place later in the day, too, including spin, Pilates, and Zumba.

 I had the pleasure of joining in on the Tuesday-morning class – a fine mix of getting that heart rate up and engaging your muscles something serious.
 And I certainly wasn’t alone in class.
 A crew of 30 or so arrived, many decked out in their Train Your Inner Athlete gear (Lisa has logoed socks and shirts and hats and towels – ALL THE THINGS).
 And despite the early hours, energy was high right from the get-go, and I felt welcomed right away.